Daddy Runs Away From Home

 Joyce had never had problems with Eric’s sexuality, nor had anyone in Los Angeles.

 Ty had never met anyone like Joyce and was falling in love with her at light speed.
 Joyce was feeling the same and Stanley’s antics were unnoticed.

 It was not until just before the ship arrived in Hawaii that Stanley met Eric’s mother, who was with his father.

-Ty had explained to Joyce the purpose of the trip, so when they docked, Joyce and her son, Ty and his went in different directions.
+Ty had explained to Joyce the purpose of the trip.
+Sadly, when they docked, Joyce and Eric went in one direction, Ty and Stanley in another.

-However, they made contact and met for dinner, leaving the boys to do what they wanted.
+After twenty four empty hours, Ty contacted Joyce and they met for dinner, leaving the boys to do what they wanted.

 On the Cruise back it seemed that both couples were in love and would keep in contact.

 Stanley, however, wasn’t in love with Eric.
 He was using Eric.